rmshksu/rmshksu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Robert Sholl and I'm a Graduate Teaching Assistant and 2<sup>nd</sup> year Ph.D. student in Statistics at Kansas State University.
+My name is Robert Sholl, I'm a Graduate Teaching Assistant and 2<sup>nd</sup> year Ph.D. student in Statistics at Kansas State University.
 My primary research focus is Stochastic Epidemiology, however I have a wide variety of other interests and skills, including (but not limited to):

 - Wildlife Ecology
 - Plant Genetics